 Other studies have found that PEMF can have a positive effect on Parkinson’s disease:

-“Recent advances in magnetotherapy suggest that carefully selected magnetic fields might be helpful in treatment of diseases as Parkinson’s and Alzheimer’s….”
+“Recent advances in magnetotherapy suggest that carefully selected magnetic fields might be helpful in the treatment of diseases such as Parkinson’s and Alzheimer’s….”
 (Marko S. Markov, Pulsed electromagnetic field therapy history, state of the art and future, Spring Science and Business Media, 2007).

 “Noting that transcranial magnetic stimulation (TMS) is a new and noninvasive method of direct cortical neuron stimulation, this review article discusses recent studies showing that TMS has led to improvements in symptoms associated with Parkinson’s disease and depression.”
 (M.S.
-George, et al., “Transcranial Magnetic Stimulation: A Neuropsychiatric Tool for the 21st Century,” Journal of Neuropsychiatry Clin Neurosci, 8(4), Fall 1996, p.
+George et al., “Transcranial Magnetic Stimulation: A Neuropsychiatric Tool for the 21st Century,” Journal of Neuropsychiatry Clin Neurosci, 8(4), Fall 1996, p.
 373-382.)